quetool/quetool/README.md

 ## About me

-Flutter SDK engineer with more than of 8 years of experience — maintainer of **9** Reown/WalletConnect packages.
-Contributed to Rust low-level libs and led the Flutter implementation of WalletConnect Pay, AppKit, WalletKit, POS SDK amongst other well know and widely used SDKs in the Web3 ecosystem.
-Focus: Multiplatform integrations including Rust binding libraries, SDK/API design, clean architecture, pub.dev releases.
+Flutter SDK engineer with more than of 8 years of experience — maintainer of 9 Reown/WalletConnect packages.
+Contributed to Rust low-level libs and led the Flutter implementation of WalletConnect Pay, AppKit, WalletKit, POS SDK amongst other well-known and widely used SDKs in the Web3 ecosystem.
+Focus: Multiplatform integrations including Rust binding libraries, SDK/API design, clean architecture, pub.dev releases and more

 #### Here are my stats